parvezs27/Excel-Clothing-Store-Analysis/README.md

 After running find and replace

 Currency:
-Running the filter again, we can see "INR" (Indian Rupees) is the only text value used throughout the column.
+Using the filter, we can see "INR" (Indian Rupees) is the only text value used throughout the column.
 Since we already know our store is in India and accepts payments in INR, this column seems like an unncessary use of space and could be removed.
 However, it's important to consult with the relevant stakeholders before doing so.
 In our analysis we'll leave the column as is.

 Amount:
-Running the filter again, we can see no abnormal values.
+Using the filter, we can see no abnormal values.
 No values seem very low or very high nor look like they wouldn't fall within the normal range.
 It would be useful to have a list of the item prices which we can refer to and see the item price range.
-If a value was to fall outside this range, we know there is an error somewhere.
+If a value was to fall outside this range, we know there would be an error somewhere.

 Ship City, Ship State and Ship Postal Code:
-Running filters once again and scanning, we cannot see any abnormalities here.
-All states are correct names of Indian states.
+Using the filter, we cannot see any abnormalities in these columns.

 Ship Country:
 This is another column which could be deleted to clear space, since we already know that the data is looking at national orders in India only and not international orders.